-Liver panel test results are not diagnostic of a specific condition; they indicate that there may be a problem with the liver.
-In a person who does not have symptoms or identifiable risk factors, abnormal liver test results may indicate a temporary liver injury or reflect something that is happening elsewhere in the body - such as in the skeletal muscles, pancreas, or heart.
+Liver panel test results are not diagnostic of a specific condition.
+They indicate that there may be a problem with the liver.
+If you have no symptoms or identifiable risk factors, abnormal liver test results may indicate a temporary liver injury or reflect something that is happening elsewhere in the body – such as in the skeletal muscles, pancreas, or heart.
 It may also indicate early liver disease and the need for further testing and/or periodic monitoring.

 Results of liver panels are usually evaluated together.
-Several sets of results from tests performed over a few days or weeks are often assessed together to determine if a pattern is present.
-Each person will have a unique set of test results that will typically change over time.
-A healthcare practitioner evaluates the combination of liver test results to gain clues about the underlying condition.
-Often, further testing is necessary to determine what is causing the liver damage and/or disease.
+Several sets of results from tests performed over a few days or weeks are often assessed together to determine if there is a pattern.
+Your healthcare practitioner will evaluate the combination of liver test results to gain clues about the underlying condition.
+Often, further testing is necessary to determine the cause of the liver damage and/or disease.

-This table shows examples of some combinations of results that may be seen in certain types of liver conditions or diseases.
+The following table summarizes some combinations of results that may be seen in certain types of liver conditions or diseases.

 |Type of liver condition or disease||Bilirubin||ALT and AST||ALP||Albumin||PT|